Catalytic and asymptotic equivalence for quantum entanglement

 \emph{Note added.} In an independent work~\cite{Lami2023b} it has been shown with different methods that by using entanglement catalysis it is not possible to distill singlets from bound entangled states having positive partial transpose.

 We thank Ludovico Lami for insightful comments on our manuscript.
-This work was supported by the ``Quantum Optical Technologies'' project, carried out within the International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund, the ``Quantum Coherence and Entanglement for Quantum Technology'' project, carried out within the First Team programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund, and the National Science Centre, Poland, within the QuantERA II Programme (No 2021/03/Y/ST2/00178, acronym ExTRaQT) that has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No 101017733.
+This work was supported by the ``Quantum Optical Technologies'' project, carried out within the International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund, and the National Science Centre Poland (Grant No. 2022/46/E/ST2/00115) and within the QuantERA II Programme (Grant No. 2021/03/Y/ST2/00178, acronym ExTRaQT) that has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No. 101017733.